JonathanLorand/AgoraGarden/Textkonzept - Jonathan Lorand -  MTR Dec 2020.md

 The following are tentative/possible chapter titles/contents:

+* README
+	* Some words about the overall text to prime the reader.
 * Applied Utopia
+	* About a certain notion, attitude, and approach to "utopia".
-* Constructive Imagination
+* Constructive Optimism
+	* An attitude of making the optimistic perhaps useful and real.
 * Personal Realism
 	* About authenticity, honesty, acceptance, non-judgemental observation.
 * Human State Space
+	* About diversity of states.
 * Singular and Plural (Re)Searchers
-	* Related to Mertsch text
+	* Related to the Mersch text, among other things.
 * Co-constitution
 	* About things that are constituted collaboratively and interactively.
 * Reify